phelipetls/blog/content/posts/dark-mode-implementation-for-ssr-websites/index.md

 }
 ```

-Now things are broken again, because the transition will happen on reload.
+Now you reload the page and things are broken again, because the transition will
+happen on reload.
 [To prevent this, I used this tip from this CSS-Tricks article.](https://css-tricks.com/transitions-only-after-page-load/)

 ```html